bitstorm/wicket-site/community/index.md

 [Wicket-Bootstrap](http://wb.agilecoders.de/) is a full-fledged project that provides integration between Wicket and the popular CSS and JS framework.
 The project site offers a complete showcase of the available features.

+---

+## Tumblr account {#tumblr}

+You can show everyone what you have done with Wicket posting a screenshot at [our Tumblr account](http://builtwithwicket.tumblr.com/)